Colin Hercules Mackenzie

-Colin Hercules Mackenzie, CMG (1898–1986), a soldier, industrialist, and aesthete, was a Special Operations Executive spymaster who led Force 136 throughout the period of its existence during the Second World War.
+Colin Hercules Mackenzie, CMG (5 October 1898 – 21 December 1986), a soldier, industrialist, and aesthete, was a Special Operations Executive spymaster who led Force 136 throughout the period of its existence during the Second World War.

 Origins

 Mackenzie was the son of Major-General Sir Colin Mackenzie and Ethel Ross, the daughter of Hercules Grey Ross ICS and granddaughter of the sportsman and photographer Horatio Ross.
 Of Scottish ancestry on both sides of his family, he had the peripatetic childhood typical of many children of British Army officers.

 Education

 After Summer Fields and Eton (where he was a King's Scholar), Mackenzie was commissioned into the Scots Guards and was badly wounded at the very end of the First World War, undergoing a series of amputations of his leg in an ultimately successful battle against gangrene.
 Following the war, Mackenzie went up to King's College, Cambridge.
 On informing the Provost that he had forgotten his Latin and proposed to read English, Mackenzie was told that "English is a grubby subject" and elected instead to read economics.
-His tutor was John Maynard Keynes and he graduated with a first-class degree, having also won the Chancellor's Medal for English Verse.
+His tutor was John Maynard Keynes and he graduated with a first-class in Part II of the economics tripos, one of only three undergraduates to do so in his year (the other two were Maurice Dobb and Austin Robinson).
+He also won the Chancellor's Medal for English Verse.
 He later maintained that Keynes's most useful advice to him had been: "If a book is worth buying at all, it is worth buying in red Morocco."